 - Newer imaging modalities such as 18F-fluorodeoxyglucose positron emission tomography (18F-FDG PET) and magnetic resonance lymphography are increasingly being used in the diagnosis and monitoring of lymphomas and other conditions involving generalised lymphadenopathies.

-Excisional biopsy is regarded as the diagnostic method of choice.
+Biopsy is regarded as the diagnostic method of choice.
 It allows an assessment of the architecture of the lymph node as well as histological, immunohistochemical, cytogenetic and molecular investigations.

 - Subcutaneous lesions - eg, lipoma, abscess.